Plot: A series of short four-minute ghost and demon stories and urban legends presented in an animated kamishibai format.

 Yami Shibai presents each episode as a kamishibai show with a mysterious masked narrator showing each story.
 While kamishibai typically showed a wide variety of stories, Yami Shibai focuses entirely on horror, ghosts, demons and monsters.

-Since, like I mentioned, I’ve already discussed each short in full, I will rate each episode, linking to the individual reviews, then give an overall rating based on the individual ratings.
+Since, like I mentioned, I’ve already discussed each short in full, I will just give my masterlist of the episodes.

 The animation style is something I feel compelled to warn some people about, though, since I imagine this animated kamishibai format, which is basically paper dolls and everything animated in puppetry style and stop-motion, would get on the nerves of some people.
 I really believe this style greatly helps the storytelling aesthetic, but it appeared to annoy some people, so fair warning.

 Additional Information and Notes: Yami Shibai: Japanese Ghost Stories was produced by ILCA.
 It was written by Hiromu Kuramoto and directed by Tomoya Takashima.